franziskafurtado/franziskafurtado/ReadMe.md

 I have always been a lover of computers and learning new things. :books:

-:two_hearts: Outside of world of tech I love music, working out and I've been trying to learn how to roller skate. 	:roller_skate:
+:two_hearts: Outside of world of tech I love music, working out and I've been trying to learn how to roller skate.